eGenix/egenix-pyrun/README.md

 Note: PyRun has a long history and includes references to several additional Python releases, but we only actively support the above subset of those at the moment.

+## Removal of supported versions

+We usualy remove active support for Python versions after [they have been end-of-lifed](https://devguide.python.org/versions/), ie. no longer receive security releases.

 # Build Dependencies